harrisonjansma/Portfolio/README.md

 ### [Toxic Topic Modelling](https://www.harrisonjansma.com/toxic.html)
 <p>
-In this project I used word clouds and topic modelling to analyze a textual dataset.
-Specifically, I performed a LDA clustering analysis on wikipedia forum comments to see if I could isolate clusters of toxic comments.</p>
+<b>The Purpose:<b> In this project I used word clouds and topic modelling to analyze a textual dataset.
+Specifically, I performed LDA clustering on wikipedia forum comments to see if I could isolate clusters of toxic comments.(insults, slurs,...)</p>
 <p>
 I was largely succesful in isolating toxic comments into one group.
-I also gained valuable knowledge about the concepts and topics held within the forums, labeling forum posts into 9 distinct categories. </p>
+Further, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into 9 distinct categories.
+I found each post could be catagorized as either relevant discussion, side conversations, or outright toxic comments.  </p>
 June 13, 2018

 <hr>

 ### [Clustering Mental Health](https://www.harrisonjansma.com/Clustering.html)
-A cluster analysis of survey responses from the tech industry.
+<p><b>Purpose: </b>In this write-up I sought to answer whether a survey of mental health benefits of tech industry employees could be used to cluster employees into groups with good and bad mental health coverage.</p>

+<p><b>Method: </b> By cleaning survey data and performing an exploratory data analysis I was able to analyze the demographics of the tech industry.
+I found the the average respondent was a male, aged 35, located in the United States.

+  By performing KMeans and agglomerative clustering (with scikit-learn) I attempted to cluster the data, but found the survey setup prevented any meaningful insight into the data.</p>

+  <p><b>Take Aways</b> I learned how to encode categorical data and create an insightful EDA with great visualizations.
+I also learned how to implement clustering methods on data, and <b> analyze the appropriateness of the clustering method with various techniques.</b>

 May 23, 2018